cloudevents/spec/spec.md

 routed from an event producer (the source) to interested event consumers.
 The routing can be performed based on information contained in the event, but an event will not identify a specific routing destination.
-Events will contain two types of information: the [Data](#data) representing the Occurrence and [Context](#context) metadata providing contextual information about the Occurrence.
+Events will contain two types of information: the [Event Data](#event-data) representing the Occurrence and [Context](#context) metadata providing contextual information about the Occurrence.
 A single occurrence MAY result in more than one event.

 #### Producer